-In online learning flipped classroom, students are requested to watch a video before a synchronous session.
+In online learning flipped classroom, learners are requested to watch a video before a synchronous session.
 During their watching, they are required to complete tasks, such as:

-Have a discussion with their fellow students (reply to their peers' comments and questions)
+- Have a discussion with their fellow learners (reply to their peers' comments and questions)

 The Annoto Analytics and Insights Dashboard provides insights on the activity in the video, thus in addition to viewing learners' participation & understanding (a lot can be learnt not only from learners' comments, but also from their replies to one another), it can help planning the next session, based on the discussion in the video:

-See if there are any issues\ topics in which students may be struggling and need further assistance\ explanation\ examples.
+- See if there are any issues\ topics in which learners may be struggling and need further assistance\ explanation\ examples.

 Want to share with us how you used Annoto in your Flipped Classroom?
 We'd love to hear that!
 Click here to tell us.